-§ 125-12A Procedures and requirements for minor subdivisions.
+§ 125-13 Procedures and requirements for minor subdivisions.

 The following procedures and requirements shall apply to minor subdivisions only (see definitions).
-All other subdivisions and resubdivisions, regardless of the total number of lots involved, shall be processed as major subdivisions according to the procedures and requirements specified herein.

 - A. Sketch plan required.
 Submission of a sketch plan showing existing site features and a tentative layout of the subdivision shall be required as part of the plan approval process for all minor subdivisions.
-The Planning Board shall use the sketch plan for determining whether the site meets Town of Rochester Zoning and Subdivision standards. subdivision is located in an agricultural district Metes and bounds descriptions of lots shall not be required.
+The Planning Board shall use the sketch plan for determining whether the site meets Town of Rochester Zoning and Subdivision standards.
+Metes and bounds descriptions of lots shall not be required.
 The Planning Board may also require the submission of such a sketch plan or alternate sketch plans depicting different development concepts for a property. - B. Application.
-Any person proposing to create a minor subdivision shall submit along with plans required below, an application for minor subdivision approval.
-This application shall be accompanied by: - (1) The name, address, email address, and telephone number of the property owner of record and those of the subdivider, if different. - (2) The name or number of the road where the proposed subdivision is to be located. - (3) The name, address, email address, and telephone number of the surveyor or engineer preparing the subdivision plans. - (4) The locations of any proposed building structure(s), ingress and egress, and other areas of land disturbance. - (5) The type of water supply proposed. - (6) The type of sewer system proposed. - (7) The required fee or receipt for the same from the Planning Board Secretary. - (8) A completed Environmental Assessment Form as required by SEQRA. - (9) An agricultural data statement, if applicable. - (10) A copy of the filed deed or easements for the parcel(s) may shall be required by the Planning Board. - (11) All rights-of-way, easements, accesses, and improvements, both existing and proposed, and any site features or known environmental constraints that could have a bearing on the project including the general topography, floodplain, wetlands, bodies of water, and existing ground cover.
+Any person proposing to create a minor subdivision shall submit, along with the plans required below, an application for minor subdivision approval.
+This application shall be accompanied by: - (1) The name, address, email address, and telephone number of the property owner of record and those of the subdivider, if different.

+- (2) The name or number of the road where the proposed subdivision is to be located. - (3) The name, address, email address, and telephone number of the surveyor or engineer preparing the subdivision plans. - (4) The locations of any proposed building structure(s), ingress and egress, and other areas of land disturbance. - (5) The type of water supply proposed. - (6) The type of sewer system proposed. - (7) The required fee or receipt for the same from the Planning Board Secretary. - (8) A completed Environmental Assessment Form as required by SEQRA. - (9) An agricultural data statement, if applicable. - (10) A copy of the filed deed or easements for the parcel(s) shall be required by the Planning Board. - (11) All rights-of-way, easements, accesses, and improvements, both existing and proposed, and any site features or known environmental constraints that could have a bearing on the project including the general topography, floodplain, wetlands, bodies of water, and existing ground cover.
 Aerial photography may also be required. - C. Final plan.
-The subdivider shall submit seven copies of a final plan and required supplementary data for the proposed subdivision in a number as required by the Planning Board.
+The subdivider shall submit copies of a final plan and required supplementary data for the proposed subdivision in a number as required by the Planning Board.
 This plan shall be prepared by a professional engineer or surveyor and shall show all the lots proposed to be created.